-If a player played his last card, and no other player can play (or pass even if he can play).
-The next player available clockwise will start next pile.
+If a player played their last card, and no other player can play (or pass even if they can play), the next player available clockwise will start next pile.

-The game will continue until there is a single player left with at least a card in his hand.
+The game will continue until there is a single player left with at least a card in their hand.

 The roles in the next round are:

-- President: The first player to get rid off all of his cards
+- President: The first player to get rid off all of their cards

-- Prime-Minister: The second player to get rid off all of his cards
+- Prime-Minister: The second player to get rid off all of their cards

-- Peasant: The second to last player to get rid off all of his cards
+- Peasant: The second to last player to get rid off all of their cards

-- Beggar: The last player to get rid off all of his cards
+- Beggar: The last player to get rid off all of their cards

 - Citizen(s): Any other players, they are considered neutral